jakemulf/google-analytics-twitter-ads-deephaven/README.md

 # google-analytics-twitter-ads-deephaven

-This app allows you to collect data from the Google Analytics and Twitter Ads APIs, and store the data in Deephaven
+This app allows you to collect data from the Google Analytics and Twitter Ads APIs, and store the data in Deephaven.

 ## Configuration